Skip to main content

 Blue hombre rectangle with One Book, One San Diego centered in white.

 For 18 years, One Book, One San Diego has been the region’s premier community reading program.
 San Diego Public Library is proud to partner with KPBS, San Diego County Library and other key community groups.
-One Book aims to bring the community together in experiencing reading and discussing the same book.
+One Book aims to unite the community by allowing them to experience reading and discussing the same book.

 The selection process for each year’s One Book title is meant to maximize community participation.
 Every year, residents of San Diego, Imperial County and Baja California are invited to nominate books online or with paper forms at their local participating library.
-Paper nominations for are available for a limited time January–March.
+Paper nominations are available for a limited time from January to March.

 Previous Selections for One Book, One San Diego